Max Koch (academic)

-Max Koch (22 December 1855 in Munich – 19 December 1931 in Breslau) was a German historian and literary critic.
+Max Koch (22 December 1855 – 19 December 1931) was a German historian and literary critic.

 Biography

-He studied at the University of Munich as a pupil of Michael Bernays, receiving his PhD in 1878.
-Subsequently, he continued his education in Berlin, London and Paris, and became a docent at the University of Marburg in 1879.
+He studied at the Ludwig-Maximilians-Universität München as a student of Michael Bernays, receiving his PhD in 1878.
+Subsequently, he continued his education in Berlin, London, and Paris, and became a docent at Marburg University in 1879.
 He was appointed an assistant professor of literary history at the University of Breslau in 1890, where in 1895 he became a full professor.
-In 1918 he was named university rector.
+In 1918, he was named university rector.